San Diego Metropolitan Transit System: The return of rail

 In August 1980, the MTDB established San Diego Trolley, Inc. to operate and maintain the new light rail system.
-On July 26, 1981, electric trains began operating the South Line (today's Blue Line) between San Diego and San Ysidro.
+On July 26, 1981, electric trains began operating the South Line (today's Blue Line) between downtown San Diego and San Ysidro.

 In 1985, the city of San Diego transferred control of the San Diego Transit Corporation to the MTDB.
 The MTDB also coordinated transit services operated by San Diego County and other local agencies.
-Starting in 1986, all of these services begin operating under a single brand, the San Diego Metropolitan Transit System.
+Starting in 1986, all of these services begin operating under a single brand, the San Diego Metropolitan Transit System (MTS).

-The San Diego Trolley added a second line on March 23, 1986 by redeveloping the La Mesa Branch of the SD&AE into the East Line (today's Orange Line).
+The San Diego Trolley added a second line on March 23, 1986, by redeveloping the La Mesa Branch of the SD&AE into the East Line (today's Orange Line).
 This line was extended to El Cajon by June 23, 1989.
-Service was expanded beyond the old SD&AE right-of-way when the line was extended further east to Santee on August 26, 1995.
+Service was expanded beyond the old SD&AE right-of-way when the line was extended further, going north, to Santee on August 26, 1995.

-The East Line's Bayside extension to the Convention Center and Gaslamp Quarter opened on June 30, 1990.
+The East Line's Bayside extension to the San Diego Convention Center and the Gaslamp Quarter opened on June 30, 1990.
 Later in the decade, the South Line was extended to the north, reaching Little Italy on July 2, 1992, Old Town on June 16, 1996, and Mission San Diego on November 23, 1997.
 At that the same time, the South Line and East Line of the system were renamed the Blue Line and the Orange Line, respectively.

 One of the system's most ambitious expansions opened on July 10, 2005.
-The Mission Valley East extension built the only underground station in the system at San Diego State University and inaugurated the third route in the San Diego Trolley system, the Green Line.
+The Mission Valley East extension built the only underground station in the system at San Diego State University and inaugurated the third route in the San Diego Trolley system, the Green Line, going from the Blue Line at Old Town east through Mission Valley, San Diego State University, and merging with the Orange Line in La Mesa (and proceeding to El Cajon and Santee).

 On January 1, 2003, the state consolidated the planning, development, and construction functions of the MTDB and the North San Diego County Transit Development Board into the San Diego Association of Governments (SANDAG) to create a consolidated regional transportation planning and development agency.

 With the San Diego Metropolitan Transit Development Board no longer in charge of developing future transit projects, the MTDB changed its name to the Metropolitan Transit System (MTS) in 2005.